 - select “Apply” to set the new size.

 - use the padlock icon to lock and unlock aspect ratio.

-- the 1:1 button retrieves the original size of the image, i.e. before any changes.
+- the 1:1 button retrieves the size of the original image (as stored in the image).

 - you can edit your own preferred shortcuts.